CircleCI-Public/circleci-server-windows-image-builder/README.md

     2. Make sure that you have **an access key** for an AWS IAM User that has sufficient permission to create AMIs using Packer.
 Refer to [documentation of Packer](https://www.packer.io/docs/builders/amazon#authentication) for details.

+    3. The minimum permissions required can be found in the `permissions` directory

 2. First, **configure `circleci-server-image-builder` context that contains a required AWS access key as env vars**.
 In the context, populate the env vars below:

     * `AWS_ACCESS_KEY_ID` (Access key ID of your access key)